UMAprotocol/protocol/Automated.md

 automated voting system Docker image `<TODO FILL IN>`.
    2. Set the following environment variables: `<TODO FILL IN>`.

+You'll receive an email notification when the system commits votes for a new round, at which point you'll be able to review those commits.

 ## Redeploying

 You may need to redeploy under certain circumstances.
-For example, when a new identifier is supported.
+For example, you'll need to redeploy when a new identifier is supported.
 To do so, use the following steps:

-## Troubleshooting
+`<TODO FILL IN>`